tunbin2697/aws-myfit-project-final-repo/README.md

 ## 1) Project Purpose

-This monorepo is organized for graders to quickly understand how the complete system is structured and deployed:
+This monorepo is organized to quickly understand how the complete system is structured and deployed:
 - Application logic and APIs (backend)
 - Mobile/web client experience (frontend)
 - Cloud infrastructure and deployment automation (infra)